apacheli/apacheli.github.io/src/pages/contact.md

 For business inquiries, contact me at contact@apache.li.
 I don't respond on other platforms.

+For everything else, you can join [my Discord](/discord).

 ## Support Me

 [Sponsor me on GitHub :heart:.](https://github.com/sponsors/apacheli)

 ## Security

-For vulnerabilities, contact me at security@apache.li.
+For security vulnerabilities, contact me at security@apache.li.